Indicators

 Based on its public commitments and established social and environmental criteria, Minerva Foods annually carries out audits to verify compliance and effectiveness of its monitoring systems by independent entities.

-In Brazil, Minerva Foods had continuously received the top results in the audit supervised by the Public Prosecutor’s Office of Pará among major players for 2018, 2019 and in 2020.
+In Brazil, Minerva Foods had continuously received the top results in the audit supervised by the Public Prosecutor’s Office of Pará among major players.
 The Public Prosecutor’s Office audit is the only official audit that is independently verified in Brazil under supervision of legal authorities.
 All results are reliable and publicly disclosed by the PPO.

 All reports of the audits performed are publicly available at Dedication to the Planet and the result of the Public Prosecutor’s Office latest audit can be accessed here.